czarsuperstar/android_device_htc_a32e/README.md

-CyanogenMod 12.0 device configuration for LG L70 D320 D320n D325
+Paranoid Android Lollipop 5.1 for LG L70

-How to build:
 -------------

 Initializing a Build Environment: